tmm/www/content/posts/collaborator/index.md

 ideas and enthusiasm is preferred.
 Previous design or engineering skills would be nice, but aren't that important.
 Location doesn't matter, but I'm in NYC.

-Most of our time would be spent getting to know each other and exploring things one or both of us are interested in.
-We would exchange excited text messages at random times about an idea one of us just had on the subway, etc.
+Most of our time would be spent getting to know each other well, and then exploring things one or both of us are interested in.
+We would exchange excited text messages at random times about an idea one of us just had on the subway, etc. Before we build anything, I think it's important we have empathy for each other. [^2]

-If this sounds like something you are interested in, or have a friend that might be, send me an email or Twitter DM so we can start chatting.
-Even if we don't end up working together, I love meeting people on the Internet.
+If this sounds like something you are interested in, or have a friend that might be, send me an email (tom@meagher.co) or [Twitter DM](https://twitter.com/awkweb) so we can start chatting.
+You can simply say hi and that you read this post.

+Even if we don't end up working together now, I love meeting people on the Internet.

 [^1]: Semi-contrived analogy alert.

+[^2]: So much about working together is about trust, and giving and receiving feedback that we should be able to feel for each other to operate well and have the most fun.